simov/purest/README.md

 ### Defaults

-Every method in Purest can also be preconfigured with a static value:
+Every method in Purest can also be preconfigured with a value:

 ```js
 var google = purest({provider: 'google', config,